-- (1) ERCOT shall submit to PLWG an initial Impact Analysis based on the original language in the PGRR with any ERCOT-sponsored PGRR.
-The initial Impact Analysis will provide PLWG with guidance as to what ERCOT computer systems, operations, or business functions could be affected by the PGRR as submitted. - (2) If PLWG recommends approval of a PGRR, ERCOT shall prepare an Impact Analysis based on the proposed language in the PLWG Report.
-If ERCOT has already prepared an Impact Analysis, ERCOT shall update the existing Impact Analysis, if necessary, to accommodate the language recommended for approval in the PLWG Report. - (3) The Impact Analysis shall assess the impact of the proposed PGRR on ERCOT staffing, computer systems, operations, or business functions and shall contain the following information: - (a) An estimate of any cost and budgetary impacts to ERCOT for both implementation and ongoing operations; - (b) The estimated amount of time required to implement the PGRR; - (c) The identification of alternatives to the PGRR that may result in more efficient implementation; and - (d) The identification of any manual workarounds that may be used as an interim solution and estimated costs of the workaround. - (4) Unless a longer review period is warranted due to the complexity of the proposed PLWG Report, ERCOT shall issue an Impact Analysis for a PGRR for which PLWG has recommended approval prior to the next regularly scheduled PLWG meeting.
-ERCOT shall post the results of the completed Impact Analysis on the ERCOT website.
-If a longer review period is required by ERCOT to complete an Impact Analysis, ERCOT shall submit comments with a schedule for completion of the Impact Analysis to the PLWG.
+- (1) If PLWG recommends approval of a PGRR, ERCOT shall prepare an Impact Analysis based on the proposed language in the PLWG Report.
+If ERCOT has already prepared an Impact Analysis, ERCOT shall update the existing Impact Analysis, if necessary, to accommodate the language recommended for approval in the PLWG Report. - (2) The Impact Analysis shall assess the impact of the proposed PGRR on ERCOT staffing, computer systems, operations, or business functions and shall contain the following information: - (a) An estimate of any cost and budgetary impacts to ERCOT for both implementation and ongoing operations; - (b) The estimated amount of time required to implement the PGRR; - (c) The identification of alternatives to the PGRR that may result in more efficient implementation; and - (d) The identification of any manual workarounds that may be used as an interim solution and estimated costs of the workaround. - (3) Unless a longer review period is warranted due to the complexity of the proposed PLWG Report, ERCOT shall post an Impact Analysis on the ERCOT website for a PGRR for which PLWG has recommended approval of, prior to the next regularly scheduled PLWG meeting, and distribute to PLWG If a longer review period is required by ERCOT to complete an Impact Analysis, ERCOT shall submit comments with a schedule for completion of the Impact Analysis.